JamesAmato/cmb-ml/README.md

   - [ ] Change src to cmml (package name)
   - [ ] Change loggers from `__name__ ` to shorter names
   - [ ] Enable those names in the console log, check if it looks better
-  - [ ] Train TQDM should update loss inline
+  - [x] Train TQDM should update loss inline
   - [ ] Namer set_contexts should take kwargs instead of a dictionary
-  - [ ] Rethink dataset creation (currently within each split using template)
+  - [ ] Rethink dataset creation (currently within each split using template) [I don't remember what this is]
-  - [ ] Easier scenario overrides for, e.g., fewer detectors (do other use cases exist?
+  - [x] Easier scenario overrides for, e.g., fewer detectors (do other use cases exist?
 If not, just... do it; no need for a fancy solution.)
-  - [ ] Easy way to run multiple things on the same simulation dataset into different folders (just document HOW, no need for a fancy interface)
+  - [x] Easy way to run multiple things on the same simulation dataset into different folders (just document HOW, no need for a fancy interface)
+  - [ ] Hydra Checkers have option to collect all issues and then error, or error immediately.
+(Move to later list)

+## Adding CMBNNCS

+  - [ ] Trying to run at 512 on Markov
+    - [ ] Need final_infer in pipeline
+    - [ ] Need to look at result of 120th epoch (cfg file stopped at epoch 40)

+## Adding ILC
+  - [ ] ILC - Run at 512 on Markov
+    - [ ] Look at result, describe
+    - [ ] Why high values?
+  - [ ] What output precision for ILC Maps? (float or double) How many fields on IQU maps?

+## Adding Petroff
+  - [ ] What output precision?
+Float
+  - [ ] Run at 32 - not good
+  - [ ] Collect results, with descriptions (as possible)
+  - [ ] Clear out old runs
+  - [ ] Run at 128
+    - [ ] Find magic model
+      - [ ] Why did it work?
+Would it work on simulation with PS?
+Without PS?
+With current code?
+  - [ ] 128 Transforms failed
+  - Options to consider:
+    - L1 Loss
+    - No initialization
+    - Other regularization
+    - ConcreteDropout
+    - ConcreteDropout + Uncertainty estimates + Variance regularization

 ## Documentation

 - [ ] Citations/references for CMBNNCS, Petroff, PyILC, PySM3, CMB Summer Camp